Application process opens January 6, 2014

+Summer research is limited to students attending Harvey Mudd College OR students from other colleges and universities who are past or current participants of the Upward Bound college preparatory program, Project SEED, or similar programs.
 Students will engage in an intensive 10-week research project under the mentorship of a Harvey Mudd College faculty member.
-Our undergraduate research program begins tentatively May 28 - August 2, 2013 (May 27 and July 4 are holidays).
-Depending on class year, stipends are set at $4600-$4800.
-Strong priority will be given to students from Harvey Mudd College OR students from other colleges and universities who are past or current participants of the Upward Bound college preparatory program, Project SEED, or similar programs.
-A very limited number of additional positions may be open to other highly qualified candidates who do not have access to research opportunities at their home institutions.
-Applicants will be receive notice of their status (accept/decline/wait list) by February 19, 2013.
+Our undergraduate research program begins tentatively May 27 - August 1, 2014 (May 26 and July 4 are holidays).
+Stipends will be set depending on class year.
+Applicants will be receive notice of their status (accept/decline/wait list) by February 17, 2014.
 Harvey Mudd College is a private, undergraduate college of science and engineering located in Claremont, California, about one hour east of Los Angeles.
-Click here for FAQs.
-Other questions should be directed to: firstname.lastname@example.org
+Questions should be directed to: email@example.com

 ||Organometallic chemistry and asymmetric catalysis.
 My research involves the design and synthesis of amino alcohol ligands with tunable steric and electronic properties in order to develop better organometallic catalysts for interesting organic transformations.
 We use the standard techniques of organic synthesis as well a glove box or Schlenk line for working with air sensitive transition metal complexes.
 Our work uses variable temperature one- and two-dimensional NMR spectroscopy, kinetics experiments and theoretical modeling.
 I anticipate three main avenues of research for summer 2013: synthesis of new ligands, synthesis of new substrates, and mechanistic studies.

 ||Email Dr. Johnson for more information.
 Homepage information is found here.
 Research information is found here.